Franklin D. Roosevelt: Home front

-In 1942, with the United States now in the conflict, war production increased dramatically but fell short of the goals established by the president, due in part to manpower shortages.
-The effort was also hindered by numerous strikes, especially among union workers in the coal mining and railroad industries, which lasted well into 1944.
+In 1942, war production increased dramatically but fell short of Roosevelt's goals, due in part to manpower shortages.
+The effort was also hindered by numerous strikes, especially in the coal mining and railroad industries, which lasted well into 1944.
 Nonetheless, between 1941 and 1945, the United States produced 2.4 million trucks, 300,000 military aircraft, 88,400 tanks, and 40 billion rounds of ammunition.
 The production capacity of the United States dwarfed that of other countries; for example, in 1944, the United States produced more military aircraft than the combined production of Germany, Japan, Britain, and the Soviet Union.
 The White House became the ultimate site for labor mediation, conciliation or arbitration.
 One particular battle royale occurred between Vice President Wallace, who headed the Board of Economic Warfare, and Jesse H. Jones, in charge of the Reconstruction Finance Corporation; both agencies assumed responsibility for the acquisition of rubber supplies and came to loggerheads over funding.
 Roosevelt resolved the dispute by dissolving both agencies.
 In 1943, Roosevelt established the Office of War Mobilization to oversee the home front; the agency was led by James F. Byrnes, who came to be known as the "assistant president" due to his influence.

 Roosevelt's 1944 State of the Union Address advocated that Americans should think of basic economic rights as a Second Bill of Rights.
 He stated that all Americans should have the right to "adequate medical care", "a good education", "a decent home", and a "useful and remunerative job".
 In the most ambitious domestic proposal of his third term, Roosevelt proposed the G.I.
 Bill, which would create a massive benefits program for returning soldiers.
 Benefits included post-secondary education, medical care, unemployment insurance, job counseling, and low-cost loans for homes and businesses.
 The G.I.
 Bill passed unanimously in both houses of Congress and was signed into law in June 1944.
 Of the fifteen million Americans who served in World War II, more than half benefitted from the educational opportunities provided for in the G.I.
 Bill.

+Towards the end of his presidency, Roosevelt supported the idea of forming a new liberal party with former liberal Republican presidential candidate Wendell Willkie (who himself put forward this proposal), believing that there should be two ideologically distinct parties in America; one liberal and one conservative.